bloomberg/chromium.bb/README.md

 ### bugfix/empty-new-line-selection (Shezan Baig; upstream: [568663](https://code.google.com/p/chromium/issues/detail?id=568663)) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...bugfix%2FemptyNewlineSelection)\]
 Open [this link](repros/tableEditing.html) in Chrome, and try to select an empty line.
 The line-ending is not highlighted.

-### bugfix/flexboxStretchAlignment (Shezan Baig) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...bugfix%2FflexboxStretchAlignment)\]
-Open [this link](repros/flexboxStretchAlignment1.html) in Chrome.
-The green box should be 80% the height of the blue box, with a minimum height of 300px.
-But in Chrome, the green box height is always 300px.

 ### bugfix/listify-spans (Shezan Baig; D37507315) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...bugfix%2FlistifySpans)\]
 Open [this link](repros/listifySpans.html) in Chrome.
 The second and third